55 Animals Found in Lakes

 by Mrs. Gemstone is licensed under CC BY-SA 2.0

-Perch are one of the most popular freshwater animals found in lakes.
-They can be found in North America, Europe, and Asia lakes and ponds.
+Perch are among the most popular freshwater animals found in lakes.
+They can be found in lakes and ponds in North America, Europe, and Asia.

-Perch are usually green, brown, or gray in color and have black stripes on their sides.
+Perch are usually green, brown, or gray and have black stripes on their sides.

 They are bottom feeders and use their sharp teeth to consume small insects, crustaceans, and aquatic vegetation.